abarreal/coopy/tutorial/tutorial-2.md

 nodes, and a collection of edges.
 A graph also has a property `valid` which requires all nodes to be valid and all edges to be valid.

+> **Note**: The above example uses `functools.reduce` to conjoin the constraints.
+Coopy implements a function `all`, however, which can be used instead.
+There is also a function `any` for disjunction.

 With that, our model has been defined.
 We now proceed to generate an actual, concrete graph that meets all validity conditions.
 Take a look then at the following code: